PRTG Manual: Monitoring via SSH

 With each scanning interval, PRTG logs in to your devices and queries data by executing specific commands.

-For an overview and details about all SSH sensors, see the List of Available Sensor Types.
+For an overview and details about all SSH sensors, see section List of Available Sensor Types.

 PRTG supports authentication via password or via private key.

-When you use a private key, please ensure the following:
+When you use a private key, ensure the following:

 - Provide the key in OpenSSH RSA format.

-- The key must be provided as RSA key, you cannot use DSA keys with PRTG!
+- The key must be provided as an RSA key, you cannot use DSA keys.